woledzki/Phabric/README.markdown

 available in the $parameters array of the Behat FeatureContext constructor.
 This is where all the configuration of the Phabric bus and entities occurs.

-As you can see name and data translations, the database table an entity maps to and default values can be included in config.
+As you can see name and data transformations, the database table an entity maps to and default values can be included in config.

 In the constructor of the FeatureContext class: